galaxyproject/galaxy_codex/docs/publications/BioHackrXiv/paper.md

 The project was able to successfully meet its aim of creating reusable prototypes and processes that make the richness of the Galaxy tools ecosystem more discoverable and understandable.
 Central to this work was the Galaxy tool metadata extractor pipeline, which is currently generating comprehensive and interactive tabular summaries of Galaxy tools for the [microbial data](https://galaxyproject.org/community/sig/microbial/) and [image analysis](https://galaxyproject.org/use/imaging/) communities within Galaxy (with EU BioHackathon 2023 [Project 16](https://github.com/elixir-europe/biohackathon-projects-2023/tree/main/16)).
 The metadata extractor can be reused by any Galaxy group or community.
 For example, the [biodiversity and ecology](https://galaxyproject.org/use/ecology/) community will employ this pipeline in the near future [@citesAsAuthority:elixirBiodiversity].
 The generated tabular tool summary provides valuable information that extends beyond the use case of listing community tools.
 Therefore, an integration with the [Research Software Ecosystem (RSEc)](https://github.com/research-software-ecosystem/content) [@citesAsAuthority:RSEc] is currently being worked on.
-Various updates of the Galaxy tool metadata extractor pipeline are also envisioned, such as the integration of comprehensive usage statistics for all large Galaxy servers, additional bio.tools metadata, and a user-friendly integration of manual curation steps.
+Various updates of the Galaxy tool metadata extractor pipeline are also envisioned, such as the integration of comprehensive usage statistics for all large Galaxy servers, and additional bio.tools metadata, and a user-friendly integration of manual curation steps.

 A set of updates to standards and processes was also created.
-These will support the on-going growth of the metadata hosted by the interactive tables: primarily by helping communities to maintain and extend the annotations of Galaxy tool wrappers, and the bio.tools ecosystem on which these wrapper annotations depend.
+These will support the ongoing growth of the metadata hosted by the interactive tables: primarily by helping communities to maintain and extend the annotations of Galaxy tool wrappers, and the bio.tools ecosystem on which these wrapper annotations depend.

 # Acknowledgements